Diet is Revolution

 Trump Presidency Not

-Our primary objective as a political party replicates the objective aspired to by every political party on this planet -- namely, to get control of those governments that would otherwise continue to control us.
-In pursuing this aspiration, we shall transform the world condition by achieving the following political, socioeconomic, and cultural goals:
+Our primary objective replicates the objective aspired to by every political party on this planet -- namely, to get control of those governments that would otherwise continue to control and oppress us.
+In pursuing this aspiration, we endeavor transform the world condition by achieving the following political, socioeconomic, and cultural goals:

 Equality Across Humanity